mlp070/Basic-Webpage/README.md

   #### Publishing Now

-  <p> It's the fastest and most effectiveand creative ways to achieve communication.
+  <p> It's the fastest, most effective and creative way to achieve communication.
  <p> It's where the creative process intersects with expression, and individuals can share to the end.</p>

 ![image](https://github.com/mlp070/test-Unit-Project-2/assets/162502952/b6837f24-f621-41e6-a11e-b586e2e87919)
  <p> TEST PAGE </p>